yunstanford/aio-graphite-api/README.rst

 Dev mode.

-async graphite-api written in Python3.5.
+async graphite-api written in Python3.5+.

 Designed for and focused on fast and large volumes of queries.

 No Graph Rendering.

+No DB dependency.

 -----